TDA357 / DIT621 Databases

 Changes Made since the Last Occasion

 The content of the course is basically the same as last year.
-There will be though some minor changes in the exercises and the lectures since this instance of the course has a new teacher.
+There might be though some minor changes in the exercises and the lectures when we review the material before presenting it this time around.

-Observe that both this and the LP2 HT20 edition of the course are two instances of the same course so they need to be in sync.
+Observe that both this and the LP2 HT22 edition of the course are two instances of the same course so they need to be in sync.
+The also share exams and re-exams.

 Learning Objectives and Syllabus